BeyondNFT/sandbox/README.md

 ### "Hey I'm interactive"

-The idea is to have a property `interactive_nft` in the NFT's JSON that declares the NFT as an Dynamic NFT.
+The idea is to have a property `interactive_nft` in the NFT's JSON that declares the NFT as an Interactive NFT.
 This propery references where to find the code, the dependencies, the default configuration (if any) etc...

 #### Version

-Under `interactive_nft.version` must be declared the version of the Dynamic NFT used.
+Under `interactive_nft.version` must be declared the version of the Interactive NFT used.
 This in order to help Sandboxed in the futur to know how to render the NFT, if the "standard" comes to evolve.

 #### Code